The difference between an ethernet splitter a hub and a switch

 Ethernet cables and splitters are pretty inexpensive, easy to use, don't have any software to setup, and don't require a power outlet.
 If you go this route you will probably want to pick up a few more short ethernet cables, especially for the modem/router side of the setup.
 These are fairly cheap.

 The splitter comes with several drawbacks.
-First there’s the 200mb/s limit (100mb/s per connection 100BASE-T).
+First there's the 200Mb/s limit (100Mb/s per 100BASE-T connection).
 Also, you'll need to have two ethernet ports available.
-We’re not actually creating any more ports.
+We're not actually creating any more ports.
 All split connections (with an ethernet splitter) must be un-split on the other end.
-We’re really only combining two connections into one cable at one end, then un-combining those two connections back into two physical cables at the other end.
-Perhaps a better name would be “100BASE-T Combiner/Un-combiner”.
+We're really only combining two connections into one cable at one end, then un-combining those two connections back into two physical cables at the other end.
+Maybe a better name would be 100BASE-T Merge/Unmerge Device.
 I think that would be much more descriptive of what these things actually do.

 These really aren't all that common anymore.
 Hubs make more ethernet ports by basically repeating network traffic.
 Actually, a hub kind of works like a splitter sounds like it should work.
 You connect a router to a hub in another room with a single cable.
 You then connect multiple devices to the hub.